samadon1/MRI-super-resolution-reconstruction/README.md

-# Super Resolution Development
+# MRI Super Resolution Models

 This repository contains code for developing and testing super-resolution models.
-Currently using MNIST digits as a development dataset before moving to real MRI data.
+Used MNIST digits as a development dataset before moving to real MRI data.

 ## Project Structure